Hilal-e-Pakistan

-Hilal-e-Pakistan (ہلالِ پاکستان) is the second-highest civil award (in the hierarchy of "Hilal") of the Islamic Republic of Pakistan.
+Hilal-e-Pakistan (ہلالِ پاکستان) is the second-highest civil award (in the hierarchy of "Hilale") of the Islamic Republic of Pakistan.
 The award seeks to recognize those people who have made "meritorious contribution to the national interests of Pakistan, or cultural, social contribution, or other significant public or private endeavors".
 The award is not limited to Pakistani citizens.
 While it is a civilian award, it can also be conferred upon foreign nationals.
 It is bestowed by the president of Pakistan once a year on the eve of Independence day.

 History

-Hilal-e-Pakistan and other civil awards came into existence following the independence of Pakistan on March 23, 1956.
-However, civil awards including Hilal-e-Pakistan were established on March 19, 1957 under the article 259(2) of the Constitution of Pakistan and Decorations Act, 1975.
+Hilal-e-Pakistan and other civil awards came into existence following the declaration of the Islamic Republic of Pakistan on 23 March 1956.
+However, civil awards including Hilal-e-Pakistan were established on March 19, 1957, under the article 259(2) of the Constitution of Pakistan and Decorations Act, 1975.
 Hilal-e-Pakistan, the second-highest civil award was possibly first conferred upon Chief justice of Dhaka high court, Amin Ahmed.